enriquebelarte/azure-bootc/README.md

 Create a disk from VHD image
 Create a virtual machine from the new disk

-Files in this repo:
+### Files in this repo:
 `Containerfile` to build a new local container image from a given bootc container adding Azure agent configuration.

 `setup-azure-img.sh` includes some specific cloud packages, Azure agent and basic config.

-`bootc-image-builder` convert the container image in a RAW disk image.
+`bootc-image-builder` converts the container image in a RAW bootc disk image.

-`config.toml` used by boot-image-builder as a custom config file for injecting a hardcoded user/group/ssh public key `azure-convert.sh` takes the RAW image converts it to VHD, uploads it, creates a disk file and fires up a vm using it.
+`config.toml` used by boot-image-builder as a custom config file for injecting a hardcoded user/group/ssh public key

+`azure-convert.sh` takes the RAW image converts it to VHD, uploads it, creates a disk file and fires up a vm using it.